junxit/us-congress-bills-109/metadata.md

 - 2006-06-29 — Introduced in Senate
 - 2006-06-29 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2006-06-29 — Sponsor introductory remarks on measure.
 (CR S6796)
+- 2006-07-27 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2006-08-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-08-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+Without written report.
+- 2006-08-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 568.